markushinz/socket-gateway/README.md

 }
 ```

-Check `evaluate.js` on how to change further (environment) variables and how `policies.json` is parsed.

 *Optional*: Create a file `./config/hosts.json` to define host mappings between DNS names of the gateway and request targets.
 This allows you to use the gateway as a reverse proxy.
 Check the following example:

 ```